“Girlie, I say to you, arise!"

 T

 here are three persons in the gospel that I would like to focus on in my sharing today.
 The first is Jairus.
-He is a synagogue chief in Capernaum whose position was considered influencial during Jesus's time.
-The story of Jairus is recorded in the three gospels of Matthew, Mark and Luke and in all three accounts Jairus falls down at Jesus's feet in desperation (Lk 8:41).
+He is a synagogue chief in Capernaum whose position was considered influential during Jesus's time.
+The story of Jairus is recorded in the three gospels of Matthew, Mark and Luke, and in all three accounts Jairus falls down at Jesus's feet in desperation (Lk 8:41).
 Why does he do this?
-Because his daughter is already lying at the door of death and he needed all the help he could get—time was of the essence.
-This is a very dangerous thing to do because of the crowd described in the bible as "almost crushed him” (Lk 8:42).
+Because his daughter is already lying at the door of death and he needs all the help he can get—time is of the essence.
+This is a very dangerous thing to do because the crowd described in the bible as "almost crushed him” (Lk 8:42).
 Jesus was surrounded by so many people.
 But this did not stop Jairus because of his great love for little Girlie, his only daughter.
 When you love somebody you will do everything to protect that person, wouldn't you?
 We will be moved to act only when the object of our love is put on the line.
-This is the reason why Jairus comes to Jesus not because he already has deep faith in Him.
+This is why Jairus comes to Jesus not because he already has deep faith in Him.
 Not yet.
 Remember he is a synagogue chief and it is even more dangerous for him to show allegiance to an ordinary man like Jesus.
-Jairus puts on the line everything for example he risks losing his reputation, his job or his career and, not to mention, his friends in the synagogue.
-In the eyes of Jesus he looks at Jairus with love because of this.
-It is not pity but of great admiration for someone who goes the extra mile for his beloved.
+Jairus puts on the line everything for example he risks losing his reputation, his job, or his career, not to mention, his friends in the synagogue.
+In the eyes of Jesus, he looks at Jairus with love because of this.
+It is not pity but great admiration for someone who goes the extra mile for his beloved.
 Jairus's shameless persistence is similar to the persistent widow who kept nagging a corrupt judge to do justice for her (Lk 18:1-8).
 If persistence pays off with a corrupt human of finite power, how much more will it pay off with a just God of infinite power.
-When we go to Jesus, let us do as Jairus did, let us bring to Jesus what we deeply love, for example our lovedones, our vocation, profession, etc. Jesus will be very delighted to come to our rescue because he too will be inspired by our shameless persistence.
+When we go to Jesus, let us do as Jairus did, let us bring to Jesus what we deeply love, for example, our loved ones, our vocation, profession, etc. Jesus will be very delighted to come to our rescue because he too will be inspired by our shameless persistence.

 Girlie pala yung pangalan ng anak ni Jairus.
 Ngayon ko lang nalaman Fr.
 JM.
 Or another way to call a little girl.
 A message of selfless love, persistent hope and sustaining faith on resurrection.
 Thanks.